Nurse with lifetime passion for true crime. Have read numerous books and written at least 100 articles on Hollywood and historical crimes

-The life of Marilyn Monroe has also been the subject of numerous books and television shows, most of which are geared to support the fantasy rather than the facts, but one thing that all agree on is that Marilyn Monroe will forever be remembered as one of Hollywood's most tragic beauty queens.
+The life of Marilyn Monroe has also been the subject of numerous books, movies, and television shows, most of which are geared to support the fantasy rather than the facts.
+But, one thing that everyone agrees on is that Marilyn Monroe will forever be remembered as one of Hollywood's most tragic beauty queens.

-Her characters were not calculating, just innocent and straightforward.
-These are the qualities that made her so attractive to the point of MM outshining Ava Gardner, Gene Tierney, Kim Novak, and numerous other beauties were had more natural beauty that Marilyn and more well rounded talent.
+Her characters were not calculating just innocent and straightforward.
+These are the qualities that made her so attractive to a point of where she outshone Ava Gardner, Gene Tierney, Kim Novak, and numerous other stars who had more natural beauty than Marilyn and were more well-rounded in talent.

 Norma Jean Becomes Marilyn Monroe

-One of the modern myths about Marilyn is that she was a large sized woman, she was 5' 5" or 5' 6" at the very most and wore a modern dress size of 2-4.
+One of the modern myths about Marilyn is that she was a large-sized woman, she was 5' 5" or 5' 6" at the very most and wore a modern dress size of 2-4.
 She was measured numerous times for her fittings.
 Her measurements were usually at 36-24-35.
 She was not large or fat as many Marilyn look-a-likes and impersonators are these days, but she kept her figure looking curvy by lifting weights.
 Again, she was smart, savvy and willing to think outside the box when it came to creating a look.

 During the 1950s she married the men of her choice and got all the best parts in movies.
-When riding high in Hollywood it is hard to believe that the wave of success and good fortune will ever end, but gradually as the 1950s were coming to a close and the shapely Marilyn look lost favor to boxy suits, the mod look, and a new, younger generation of starlets emerged, Marilyn was looking old and outdated and she felt it deeply.
+When riding high in Hollywood, for any star, it is hard to believe that the wave of success and good fortune will ever end, but gradually as the 1950s were coming to a close and the shapely Marilyn look lost favor to boxy suits, the mod look, and a new, younger generation of starlets emerged, Marilyn was looking old and outdated and she felt it deeply.